ipsy-md/docs/docs/cluster/cecile/slurm.md

     In case you do not specify time and memory requirements, by default the time will be **24 hours** and the **memory 4G**

+    If you need to use a software with a GUI in an interactive job you should use start the job using the following command:

+    ```bash
+    srun --pty --x11 bash
+    ```

     !!!
 Warning "Closing a session"
         If you close your session on the cluster the interactive job will be ended as well

 ## How to define the amount of resources and time for your jobs

-The choice of resources for a job must be decided on a case by case basis, there is no precise rule for choosing them given that too many variables can influence the resources and time required.
+The amount of resources necessary for a job must be decided on a case by case basis, there is no precise rule for choosing them given that too many variables can influence resources and time required.
 We will give you a few general principles which should work well anough in many instances.

 Please do not underestimate this step, your choices influence your own jobs and other users.